 Beyond the city’s exceptional urban appeal, Copenhagen is also special because it is baby-friendly to a degree that you likely won’t find anywhere else.
 To both natives and tourists alike, the city goes out of its way to accommodate young children.
 Here are only some of the reasons why:

-13 Best Things to do in Copenhagen with Kids
+13 Best Things to do in Copenhagen with a Baby or Toddler

 1. Copenhagen Zoo